Variables and Constants in C – C Programming Basics

 - difference b/w constant and variable in c

-- differentiate between constant and variable
+- difference between constant and variable in tabular form